vishwaravi321/ERP-installation/README.md

 4. Follow the on-screen prompts and agree to the terms.

-## Important Notes
+## ⚠️⚠️Important Notes ⚠️⚠️

 - This script uses `sudo` for certain operations.
-Review the script before execution.
+- Review the script before execution.
+- Use with caution.
 - Ensure that you have the necessary permissions to execute the script.
 - Customize the script as needed based on your requirements.